A Beginner’s Step-By-Step Guide to a (Nearly) Free Disney Vacation!

-Note: I am able to provide free guides like this thanks to credit card affiliate links.
-When you use my credit card affiliate links instead of googling a credit card offer, it supports my small business at no cost to you!
-I appreciate your support!
+Note: I’m able to provide free guides like this thanks to credit card affiliate links.
+When you use my links instead of searching for a credit card offer yourself, it supports my small business at no additional cost to you, and I truly appreciate your support.

 Each parent opens a Chase Sapphire Preferred® Card.
 These points will cover airfare.